cs-pub-ro/templates/theses/iosifache/README.md

 ## Description

-This folder offers a LaTex template for master's thesis.
+This folder contains a LaTex template for writing a master's thesis.

 It is intended to provide the LaTeX primitives that can be used to create these types of presentations, rather than to advocate a specific content structure.
 Please review [this website](https://wiki.cs.pub.ro/studenti/diploma/indicatii#indicatii-pentru-realizarea-proiectului-de-diploma)'s suggestions for the latter.